An Itinerant Geographer

 Think of an impala running for its life and feinting brilliantly.
 The cat in pursuit is equally quick-witted, adapting instantly to the impala’s every maneuver.
 Both animals are amazingly clever, though no more so than an owl on the hunt or the mouse I’ve been trying to catch.
 Then think of a driver stuck in traffic and reduced to an irritated drudge.
 Another working stiff heading home, another piece of pipe.

 Minimally, I might turn on the TV and watch athletes as gifted as impalas and cats and owls and mice, but there’s a problem here, because spectator sports teach us that only a few people are physically gifted.
-I disagree.

 I can stretch a bit and behave naturally with the hammer I hold as my fist’s extension.
 Because I have hands, I’m at ease with pliers and wrenches.
 Because I have teeth, I’m comfortable with saws and axes.
 I can stretch a bit and be comfortable with screwdrivers, though the helical curve of a screw is a subtle devil.

-Nearly everything invented in the last hundred years, however, exceeds our intuitive understanding.
+Nearly everything invented in the last hundred years, however, exceeds intuitive understanding.
 Strictly, the trouble began a million years ago when some brave soul captured fire.
 Greek mythology reminds us that the gods were not amused, but I’m glad that Prometheus acted as he or she did.
 Since then, we’ve had the entire span of our existence as a species to get used to this first and perhaps greatest non-intuitive technology.

 That’s why I have a vague understanding of an incandescent light bulb.
-Not so, fluorescent tubes and LEDs, both of which remain an utter mystery to me.
+Not so with fluorescent tubes and LEDs, both of which are an utter mystery to me.
 Call me stupid.
 I won’t disagree, but I have tons of company.
 Not one person in a thousand understands, let alone appreciates the elegance, of Maxwell’s Equations, which underlie most everything electronic in our lives.
 So the exhaust fan in my ceiling makes an unusual noise.
 Maybe it’s a bad bearing, but I’m not really sure if the motor has bearings.
 I bought the fan.
 It’s mine, but the fan is a stranger.

 I don’t want to begin to count all the strangers I live with, from my phones, my laptop, my desktop, my printer, my modem, my range extenders, my televisions—plural—to the raft of appliances that have turned my kitchen into a machine room.
 Yes, these strangers make life wonderfully comfortable, but they demand that I accept their terms and conditions.

 I’m also running mindful of all the things I don’t know.
-We’re back to the condition of the Pyrmont Bridge and the money companies in those high rise buildings.
+We’re back to the condition of the Pyrmont Bridge and the money companies in those towers.
 I neglected to say earlier that I’m a member of Accor’s loyalty program.
 I’m happy to chat about other hotel brands, too.
 These companies usually prefer managing hotels to owning them.
 I grow uneasy if I think about this, because the owners are almost always unidentified.
 If I knew that a certain hotel owner was wicked, I’d try to sleep somewhere else.
 Instead, I delegate my judgment to the management company, which regularly thanks me for my loyalty.
-As to whether the management company itself is wicked, you might as well ask me how a cell phone works.
+As to whether the management company is wicked, you might as well ask me how a cell phone works.